You feel, in your gut, that you should be writing. You know it’s something you want to do. But how do you know what you’re supposed to be writing?

 I just gave you a list of things you might use to find a way into writing your own stories.

-(If you haven’t done so already, I highly recommend digging out your copy of the Creative Challenge Workbook.
+(If you haven’t done so already, I highly recommend trying the Short Story Framework to help you vault into that first story.
 Get a free copy when you sign up for StoryADay updates.)

 The Big Secret…That Isn’t Really A Secret